We launched Understanding eCommerce after building our online store. Like everyone else, we had dreams of becoming rich online.

 To understand what is working and what isn’t, we do a fair amount of A/B testing and develop KPIs to measure what matters, such as customer conversion, sales, churn, and, ultimately, the bottom line.

-With over twenty years of experience, we’ve made a lot of mistakes, so you don’t have to.
+With over twenty years of experience, we’ve made many mistakes, so you don’t have to.
 Leverage that knowledge to BUILD your business, GROW your brand awareness or thought leadership, and ultimately CONVERT followers into paying customers.

 You can find us in the dog park when we’re not creating content.